shazui26/mapboxEx/README.md

 todos:

-dispaly map : done
+dispaly map : done,
-diplay current location : done use the search sdk: done but not accurate needs calibration request routes: not implemented yet navigation : not yet implemented make the place markers on the map clickable: not yet implemented add a place to the map:not yet implemented make the map auto update when new palces are added to the map: not yet implemented make the app function offline :not yet implemented
+diplay current location : done,

+use the search sdk: done but not accurate needs calibration,

+request routes: not implemented yet,

+navigation : not yet implemented,

+make the place markers on the map clickable: not yet implemented,

+add a place to the map:not yet implemented,

+make the map auto update when new palces are added to the map: not yet implemented,

+make the app function offline :not yet implemented.